 - Once the download is complete, click Finish.

 - If Photoshop is already open on your machine, restart it.

-- The first time you open the Sync plugin, you may receive a Windows Security Alert modal pop up.
-We recommend checking both private and public networks, then click Allow access.
+- The first time you open the Sync plugin, you may receive a Windows Security Alert message.
+We recommend that you check both private and public networks and then click Allow access.

 When an update to Craft Sync for Windows is available, you will see the modal below and need to click Update now.
 You will be required to update when a new version is available.
 Once you update, you’ll also need to restart Photoshop.

-Once you’re logged in, you can start syncing your Sketch or Photoshop screens to your InVision prototype(s).
+Once you’re signed in, you can start syncing your Photoshop screens to your InVision prototype(s).

-Select which prototype you’d like to sync your screens to by choosing your prototype from the list, or use the search field to find it by name.
+To sync changes to a previously created prototype, select the prototype you want to update from the list, or use the search field to find it by name.

-When choosing an exisiting prototype to sync to, you’ll see your unarchived prototypes from both personal and Enterprise accounts.
-You also have access to prototypes you’ve been given Contributor/Collaborator access.
+When choosing an existing prototype to sync to, you’ll see your unarchived prototypes from both personal and Enterprise accounts.
+You also have access to prototypes for which you’ve been given Contributor/Collaborator access.